 We are neither limited to, nor reliant upon, a single or narrowly segmented customer base to derive our revenues.
-Our current primary focus is in the hospitality, commercial, education, utility, MDU, healthcare and government/military markets and expanding into the consumer market as part of our long term strategic growth.
+Our current primary focus is in the hospitality, educational, governmental, healthcare and MDU markets and expanding into the consumer market as part of our long term strategic growth.

-For the years ended December 31, 2018 and 2017, no single customer represented 10% or more of our revenues.
+For the year ended December 31, 2019, there were two customers that each represented 13% of total net revenues.
+For the year ended December 31, 2018, no single customer represented 10% or more of our revenues.